Taliban say preparing to name new Afghan Cabinet | DW | 02.09.2021

 Britain also has no immediate plans to recognize the Taliban's government, although it sees engaging with them as necessary, British Foreign Secretary Dominic Raab said on Thursday.

-The United States has a similar stance to the EU's, with formal recognition of the Taliban's rule being contingent on the group's action.
+The United States has a similar stance to the EU's, with formal recognition of the Taliban's rule being contingent on the group's actions.

-Top US General Mark Milley suggested that working with the Taliban on counterterrorism strikes against the "Islamic State-Khorasan" group in Afghanistan was "possible."
+Top US General Mark Milley suggested that working with the Taliban on counterterrorism strikes against IS-K group in Afghanistan was "possible."

 fb/sms (AFP, AP, Reuters)